| Name |

 There are also some quiet interludes based on Paul and

 Julia Child.
-These are nicely done, and are a nice counterpoint to Julie's
+These are nicely done, and are a timely counterpoint to Julie's

 kitchen escapades. |